aln Unknown (river name) + mūða Old English (large) river mouth, estuary. Population - 562.

 Once you've exhausted the attractions of Northumberland Street, head down Garden Terrace towards the river.

-The river's tidal and flows in and out of the North Sea just here.
-Some of the estuary[1] is a designated Site of Special Scientific Interest and, as should be known by now, they don't hand them awards out willy-nilly.
+The river's tidal and flows in and out of the North Sea just here and there's a good sense of it from the bridge you will have driven in on.
+Some of the estuary is a designated Site of Special Scientific Interest and, as should be known by now, they don't hand them awards out willy-nilly.

 Across the river is the site of an old church that's marked with a cross.
 Church Hill used to be part of town until a biblical storm in 1806 changed the course of the river also cutting off the port that lay just beyond.